Sher-Chowdhury/codingbee_docs/categories/kubernetes/07_services/services.md

 kind: Ingress
 metadata:
   name: ingress-service
   annotations:      # this is something specific to ingress objects.
-It lets you specify some more general ingress configurations.
+It lets you customise your ingress setup.
     kubernetes.io/ingress.class: nginx  # this is how we tell k8s to build ingress controller using the nginx project. nginx.ingress.kubernetes.io/rewrite-target: /
+    nginx.ingress.kubernetes.io/ssl-redirect: "false"
-    ingress.kubernetes.io/ssl-redirect: "false"
+    nginx.ingress.kubernetes.io/force-ssl-redirect: "false"
 spec:
   rules:
     - http:       # this enables listening on port 80, i.e. http port
         paths:
           - path: /